laravel-shift/larasearch/readme.md

-# Laravel 5.2 Scout
+# Larasearch

 ## Introduction

 This package is forked from [Laravel Scout](https://github.com/laravel/scout).

-Laravel 5.2 Scout based on the official Laravel Scout which provides a simple, driver based solution for adding full-text search to your Eloquent models to supports Laravel 5.2 and [Elasticsearch](https://www.elastic.co/) Engine.
+Larasearch based on the official Laravel Scout which provides a simple, driver based solution for adding full-text search to your Eloquent models to supports Laravel 5.2 and [Elasticsearch](https://www.elastic.co/) Engine.

 ## Installation

-First, install the Scout via the Composer package manager:
+First, install the Larasearch via the Composer package manager:

-    composer require gtk/laravel52-scout
+    composer require gtk/larasearch

-Next, you should add the `ScoutServiceProvider` to the `providers` array of your `config/app.php` configuration file:
+Next, you should add the `LarasearchServiceProvider` to the `providers` array of your `config/app.php` configuration file:

-    Gtk\Scout\ScoutServiceProvider::class,
+    Gtk\Larasearch\LarasearchServiceProvider::class,

-After registering the Scout service provider, you should publish the Scout configuration using the `vendor:publish` Artisan command.
+After registering the Larasearch service provider, you should publish the Larasearch configuration using the `vendor:publish` Artisan command.
 This command will publish the `scout.php` configuration file to your `config` directory:

     php artisan vendor:publish

-Finally, add the `Gtk\Scout\Searchable` trait to the model you would like to make searchable.
+Finally, add the `Gtk\Larasearch\Searchable` trait to the model you would like to make searchable.
 This trait will register a model observer to keep the model in sync with your search driver:

     <?php

     namespace App;

-    use Gtk\Scout\Searchable;
+    use Gtk\Larasearch\Searchable;
     use Illuminate\Database\Eloquent\Model;

     class Post extends Model